 There are more audits that can be counted every year.
 However, critical audits are done on a yearly basis and cover potential supplier, process control plan, and financial assessments.
 Each year’s audit report is available in the Annual Report for the Company.
 In addition to the key audits for the annual report, GM is regularly audited by government agencies such as the IRS, and EPA.

-The Financial Risk Council is another internal auditing group which is comprised of members of management and answers to the Audit Committee and Finance Committee of the GM Board of Directors.
+The Financial Risk Council is another internal auditing group, which is comprised of members of management and answers to the Audit Committee and Finance Committee of the GM Board of Directors.
 In addition, GM employs a third-party auditing firm, ERNST & YOUNG LLP from 2017 onward.
 Before 2017 DELOITTE & TOUCHE LLP was under GM’s employ.
 All audits are in accordance with the standards of the Public Company Accounting Oversight Board United States (PCAOB), and the Company's Potential Supplier Assessment (PSA) to Process Control Plan Audit (PCPA).
 Additionally, internal financial reporting is based on criteria established in Internal Control as of as of December 31, 2018.
 Reported items are things listed such as Item 7A “The Quantitative and Qualitative Disclosures About Market Risk” (Reporting, 2019).

 • Describe the organization’s use of transparency in its approach to audit, both within the industry and in terms of the public in general.
 Incorporate sustainability and social responsibility in your discussion.